Robson Moura’s Fusion Modern Disc One: A Different Kind of Review

 Every time you get to the position and try to work your technique, you get shut down.
 Once you think about it, you realize the cause.
 It’s the grip.
-You just don’t know how to deal with that lapel grip and your opponents are using it as the basis of their passing.
+You just don’t know how to deal with the double lapel grip and your opponents are using it as the basis of their passing.

 So let me explain how it’s going to go down.

 We’re going to look at the technique and focus on why it might be relevant for you.
 Then we’ll attempt to answer a simple question that has endless possibilities.

 What other areas can these same underlying concepts be applied to?

 There are fifteen techniques on the disc, but something interesting happens when you decide not to look at each piece in isolation.
 You’ll start to see the formation of a offensive loop, and it all starts with that double lapel grip situation.

 Within those fifteen techniques, there are branches of sequences.
 What I mean by that is that there is an initial technique and an IF-THEN progression.
 So if you do this and your opponent reacts in a certain way, you will do that instead.